chilikasha/tinytools/README.md

 - [TripMode](https://tripmode.ch/) - control your Mac's data usage on slow, expensive networks or mobile data.
 Monitor internet access, block unwanted apps.

+- [what3words](https://what3words.com/) - this app divides the world into 3 metre squares and gives each square a unique combination of three words which you can use to easily find and share exact locations.

 [`Table of contents`](#table-of-contents)

 ## Utilities